-- 4.3 In summary, the forecast GF shortfall for 2024/25 can be attributed to the removal of the one-off targets included within the 2023/24 budget, plus the assumed inflationary uplift driven by the Cost of Living Crisis.
-The sum of these pressures has added c. £2.1m to our cost base.
-The longer term shortfall (rising to £5.2m) is largely due to inflation and the assumptions around reduced government funding. - 4.4 The HRA position for 2024/25 is more manageable with a projected shortfall of £205k rising to £3,081k by 2028/29, largely due to inflation, the financing cost of the development programme and the regulatory pressures upon the service. - 4.5 This is clearly a challenge built upon a number of assumptions, caveats, decisions based upon external advice and the most up to date information available at this time.
-Clearly, any major variations in these assumptions would require a fundamental review of the MTFPs and would be reported back to Cabinet and the wider Membership as soon as practical, coupled with proposed courses of action that could be implemented. - 4.6 The Council has a legal requirement to set a balance budget and needs to ensure its overall costs are affordable i.e. they can be funded through income and planned short-term use of reserves.
+- There are also regulatory requirements to fulfil such as Fire Safety, decarbonisation and increased the use of renewable energy. - 4.3 In summary, the forecast GF shortfall for 2024/25 can be attributed to the removal of the one-off targets included within the 2023/24 budget, plus the assumed inflationary uplift driven by the Cost of Living Crisis.
+The sum of these pressures has added c.£2.1m to our cost base.
+The longer term shortfall (rising to £5.2m) is largely due to inflation and the assumptions around reduced government funding. - 4.4 This is clearly a challenge built upon a number of assumptions, caveats, decisions based upon external advice and the most up to date information available at this time.
+Clearly, any major variations in these assumptions would require a fundamental review of the MTFPs and would be reported back to Cabinet and the wider Membership as soon as practical, coupled with proposed courses of action that could be implemented. - 4.5 The Council has a legal requirement to set a balance budget and needs to ensure its overall costs are affordable i.e. they can be funded through income and planned short-term use of reserves.
 Members therefore need to take the necessary decisions and actions to manage net spending within affordable limits.